owncloud-archive/documentation/user_manual/files/access_webgui.rst

 Video Player
 ------------

-You can play videos in ownCloud with the Video Player app by simply clicking on the file.
-Video streaming by the native ownCloud video player depends on your Web browser and the video format.
+You can play videos in ownCloud with the Video Player app, by simply clicking on the file.
+Video streaming by the native ownCloud video player depends on your Web browser and the video’s format.

 If your ownCloud administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser issue.
-See https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility for supported multimedia formats in Web browsers.
+See `the media formats browser compatability guide <https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility>`_ for the supported multimedia formats in most web browsers.

 .. figure:: ../images/video_player_2.png
    :alt: Watching a movie.